Conservation

 DRFN is working on developing inclusive habitat models for culturally important species.
 The models are developed using both vegetation and ecosystem mapping, geospatial tools and traditional knowledge.
 Community members are helping to validate the models in the field.
 These habitat models will inform a lot of work being done by the lands office including territorial restoration planning, caribou herd planning, land use planning, consultation, and development wildlife management strategies.

-Chinchaga is located in the Boreal Forest Natural Region of northwest Alberta and northeast British Columbia.
+The Chinchaga Caribou Ranges is located in the Boreal Forest Natural Region of northwest Alberta and northeast British Columbia.
 Chinchaga’s landscapes support the full range of the Chinchaga Woodland caribou herd, in addition to many other boreal wildlife species.
 Woodland caribou have been designated as threatened provincially and nationally, but proliferating surface disturbances throughout Chinchaga has diminished the quality and quantity caribou habitat further contributing to the decline of caribou populations.
 (Source)